HAhmedHesham/Evolution-of-Kotlin-apps-replication-package/README.md

-# Replication package
+# EASE 2022 Replication package
-This repository contains the full replication package of the study titled **On the Impact of the Critical CSS Technique on the Browser Performance and Energy Consumption in Android**
+This repository contains the replication package of the paper titled On the Impact of the Critical CSS Technique on the Performance and Energy Consumption of Mobile Browsers and published at the 25th International Conference on Evaluation and Assessment in Software Engineering (EASE 2022).

+The full dataset including raw data, data analysis scripts and automatization scripts produced during the study are available below.

 Contents of the replication package:
 - *AndroidRunnerGit*: a copy of the source code of the Android Runner framework, which we used and customized for running our experiment;